MurikiGY/Dotfiles/README.md

 # Arch Linux
 Based on Diolinux: https://diolinux.com.br/sistemas-operacionais/arch-linux/como-instalar-arch-linux-tutorial-iniciantes.html

+## !!!
+BIOS CHECK !!!
+Verify if the options:
+- RST is disabled
+- Secure Boot is disabled
+- AHCI is set instead of RAID

 ## Verify boot mode
 Check if the /sys/firmware/efi/efivars file exists.
 If it exists then the instalation will be for UEFI, otherwise BIOS.